JasonGROSSO/Moonshot-project/documents/technical/technical-specifications.md

   - Provides detailed insights into the lifecycle and usage of software components.
 - - Modular design facilitates future enhancements and debugging.

-### Lox
+### COBOL

 - **Purpose**
-  - Lox is a simple, dynamically-typed programming language created for educational purposes.
-It serves as the target language for the interpreter in this project, providing a controlled environment for demonstrating code analysis and interpretation.
+  - COBOL (Common Business-Oriented Language) is a high-level programming language designed for business applications.
+It is widely used in legacy systems, particularly in banking, finance, and government sectors, due to its strong data processing capabilities and readability.
 - **Details**
-  - Lox features a straightforward syntax and semantics, making it ideal for learning about interpreters and compilers.
-It supports variables, functions, control flow, and basic data types.
-The language specification is well-documented in "Crafting Interpreters" and is widely used in programming language courses and tutorials.
+  - COBOL features a verbose syntax that emphasizes clarity and self-documentation.
+It supports structured programming, file handling, and extensive data types suitable for business logic.
+COBOL programs are typically compiled into machine code for execution on mainframe computers or other enterprise systems.
 - **Benefits**
-  - Simplifies the process of building and testing interpreters.
+  - Extensive source code base in legacy systems, making it relevant for maintenance and modernization projects.
   - Provides a clear and consistent language model for analysis.
-  - Reduces complexity, allowing focus on interpreter logic rather than language intricacies.
   - Well-supported by educational resources and community examples.

-### Developement Tools
+### Development Tools

 - GitHub
   - **Purpose**